 TD Investors Have Opportunity to Lead The Toronto-Dominion Bank Securities Fraud Lawsuit

-LOS ANGELES, Nov.
-22, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Toronto-Dominion Bank ("TD" or the "Company") (NYSE: TD).
+BENSALEM, Pa., Nov.
+26, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Toronto-Dominion Bank ("TD" or the "Company") (NYSE: TD).

 Class Period: February 29, 2024 – October 9, 2024